-Almond honey is one type of honey that is not intended for human consumption.
+What is almond honey?
+One type of honey that is not intended for human consumption. brr…

 Almond honey is sweet with a strong nutty aftertaste according to some people, while others say it’s bitter and nasty.
 A bad honey.